 Q: Is it better to build a factory near a major city or in a lower-cost region?

 A: This involves a trade-off.
-Major hubs (e.g., near Shanghai, Suzhou) offer a deep talent pool and robust supply chains but come with higher labor and land costs.
+Major hubs (e.g., near Shanghai or Suzhou) offer a deep talent pool and robust supply chains but come with higher labor and land costs.
 A more remote location may offer lower operational costs and government incentives, but the company must be prepared to invest more in attracting and retaining talent, potentially through housing allowances and higher salaries.

-Q: How important is offering non-monetary benefits?
+Q: How important are non-monetary benefits?

 A: They are critically important.
-For skilled professionals, who often have multiple job offers, factors like a positive work culture, investment in training, and clear opportunities for advancement are powerful differentiators.
+For skilled professionals who often have multiple job offers, factors like a positive work culture, investment in training, and clear opportunities for advancement are powerful differentiators.
 These benefits signal that a company values its employees as long-term assets, not just as labor.

 Q: How can a new, foreign-owned company compete for talent against established Chinese solar giants?